Sarah Churchill, Duchess of Marlborough, Favorite of Queen Anne of Great Britain

 When Sarah’s third daughter was born in February 1683, Anne accepted an invitation to be her godmother, and the child was named after Anne.
 Later in 1683, when Anne married Prince George of Denmark, Sarah was appointed a Lady of the Bedchamber.
 It was during the 1680s that Anne and Sarah became quite close and Anne was quite upset during the periods Sarah was not at court.
 While they were apart, they wrote to each other, eventually using the pen names Mrs. Morley (Anne) and Mrs. Freeman (Sarah).
 The question of whether Anne was sexually attracted to Sarah is often raised.
 While there have been rumors of sexual relationships, as depicted in the 2018 film The Favourite, between both Queen Anne and Sarah, and Queen Anne and Abigail Masham, Sarah’s first cousin and her replacement as Anne’s favorite, most historians and biographers reject this idea.

 Upon the death of King Charles II in 1685, his brother succeeded him as King James II.
 Between 1675 and 1684, Maria Beatrice, James II’s second wife, had ten pregnancies and gave birth to five live children, all of whom died young.
 On June 10, 1688, Maria Beatrice gave birth to a Catholic heir to the throne, James Francis Edward, later known as the Old Pretender.
 Rumors soon swirled that Maria Beatrice had had a stillbirth and the dead baby was replaced with one smuggled into her bed via a warming-pan even though many had witnessed the birth including James II’s younger daughter Anne.
 Fearful of a return to Catholicism, some members of Parliament began what is called the Glorious Revolution and King James II was overthrown and succession rights for his son James Francis Edward were denied.
-Parliament invited James IIs’ elder daughter Mary and her husband and first cousin William III, Prince of Orange to jointly reign as King William III and Queen Mary II.
+Parliament invited James II’s elder daughter Mary and her husband and first cousin William III, Prince of Orange to reign jointly as King William III and Queen Mary II.

 John Churchill had been created Lord Churchill of Eyemouth by King Charles II in 1682 and Sarah became Lady Churchill.
 King James II created John Baron Churchill of Sandridge, in 1685, and Sarah was raised to Baroness Churchill.
 When William III and Mary II created John the Earl of Marlborough in 1689, Sarah became the Countess of Marlborough.

 In January 1692, suspecting that John Churchill was secretly conspiring with the Jacobites, the supporters of the deposed James II, William and Mary dismissed him from all his offices.
-In a public show of support for the Marlboroughs, Anne took Sarah to a social event at the palace and then refused her sister Mary’s request to dismiss Sarah from her household.
+In a public show of support for the Marlboroughs, Anne took Sarah to a social event at the palace and refused her sister Mary’s request to dismiss Sarah from her household.
 Instead, Sarah was dismissed from the household by the Lord Chamberlain.
 Anne angrily left her royal lodgings and took up residence at Syon House, the home of Charles Seymour, 6th Duke of Somerset.
 As a result, Anne was stripped of her guard of honor, courtiers were forbidden to visit her, and government officials were instructed to ignore her.

-Anne’s obstetrical history is tragic.
+Queen Anne’s obstetrical history is tragic.
 She had 17 pregnancies with only five children being born alive.
 Two died on the day of their birth, two died at less than two years old within six days of each from smallpox, and one died at age 11.
 On April 17, 1692, Anne gave birth to a son who died within minutes.
 Her sister visited her, but instead of offering comfort, Mary berated Anne once again for her friendship with Sarah.
 The sisters never saw each other again.
 On December 28, 1694, the childless Queen Mary II died of smallpox.
 Following, the death of his wife Mary II, William III restored Anne’s honors, as she was now next in line to the throne, and provided her with apartments at St. James’s Palace.
 He also restored John Churchill to all his offices and honors and exonerated him from any past accusations.
 However, fearing Sarah’s powerful influence, William kept Anne out of government affairs, and he did not make her regent in his absences although she was now his heir presumptive.

 Queen Anne, 1702; Credit – Wikipedia

 On March 8, 1702, King William III died after a fall from his horse, and his sister-in-law and first cousin succeeded to the throne as Queen Anne.
-Shortly after her accession to the throne, Queen Anne created John Churchill the 1st Duke of Marlborough, and granted him the subsidiary title Marquess of Blandford.
+Shortly after she acceded to the throne, Queen Anne created John Churchill the 1st Duke of Marlborough, and granted him the subsidiary title Marquess of Blandford.
 During Queen Anne’s reign, John Churchill served Anne as a general in the War of the Spanish Succession.
 Anne had the spectacular Blenheim Palace built for John Churchill in Woodstock, Oxfordshire, England as a reward from a grateful nation for the duke’s military victories against the French and Bavarians during the War of the Spanish Succession, culminating in the 1704 Battle of Blenheim.

 Blenheim Palace; Photo © Susan Flantzer